kevinmadson026/firetv-remapper/README.md

 1. ADB debugging is enabled on the Fire TV Stick.

-1. On Windows, Bash scripts retain Unix-style LF line endings.
-If you clone the repository on Windows, configure `.gitattributes` accordingly.
+1. ADB is installed and available in your computer's terminal or Command Prompt.

+1. The repository's `.gitattributes` file is configured to preserve Unix-style LF line endings for shell scripts.

 ## Optional: Capture Button Event Codes